robobenklein/robobenklein.github.io/_posts/2018-12-27-computer-build-triangulum.md

 This means that I can forward a dedicated GPU to a Windows VM in case I wanted to play VR titles that are Windows-only, and compare their performance with a proton or native version on Linux just by booting the VM.

+Unfortunately the 2400G was the highest end AMD CPU with integrated Vega graphics at the time of writing, otherwise I might have gone with a Ryzen 7 series.

 ### Factorio

 I don't know if you've heard of Factorio or not, but you will need to understand that the basis of this game is that the entire world undergoes a huge lockstep simulation every tick.
 (60 UPS)